 Manufacturers in the U.S. take great pride in what they do—for good reason!
-The U.S. manufacturing industry is the largest in the world, producing 18.2 percent of the world’s goods, and is predicted to increase faster than the general economy in the coming years.
+The U.S. manufacturing industry is the largest in the world, producing 18.2 percent of the world’s goods.
+And the U.S. manufacturing sector is predicted to increase faster than the general economy in the coming years.

 Despite this positive outlook, our leadership position as the world’s top manufacturing nation is slipping.
 High operating costs and inefficient business practices are threatening companies that are unable to adapt.
 Luckily, new technology solutions are constantly emerging that help manufacturers overcome challenges, stay competitive, and drive growth.
 Perhaps the most outstanding transformations in the manufacturing industry are the result of cloud computing.

 Cloud computing is transforming virtually every facet of modern manufacturing--from how companies operate to how they integrate into supply chains to how they design and fabricate products.
 Here are the 4 biggest ways cloud computing is driving growth in the manufacturing space:

 With constantly fluctuating material costs and other variable factors, IT budget is often the last thing manufacturers are concerned about.
 Yet, legacy IT systems where all of the infrastructure is housed on-premise rapidly become outdated and need to be replaced, resulting in unpredictable costs.